google/WebFundamentals/src/content/en/updates/2018/05/lighthouse.md

 compression](/web/tools/lighthouse/audits/text-compression) or [reducing
 render-blocking scripts](/web/tools/lighthouse/audits/blocking-resources).
 The
 Lighthouse team continues to ship new audits to give you even more useful advice for making your sites faster.
-This post is a roundup of newer performance audits that you may not be aware of, including:
+This post is a roundup of useful performance audits that you may not be aware of, such as:

 * [Main Thread Work Breakdown](#main_thread_work_breakdown)
 * [Preload Key Requests](#preload_key_requests)